quanshousio/ToastUI/README.md

 There are two types of `toast()` view modifier.
 For more usage information, check out the [examples](ToastUISample).

 * `toast(isPresented:dismissAfter:onDismiss:content:)` – presents a toast when the given boolean binding is true.
-* `toast(item:onDismiss:content:)` – presents a toast using the given item as a data source for the toast's content.
+* `toast(item:dismissAfter:onDismiss:content:)` – presents a toast using the given item as a data source for the toast's content.

 #### ToastView